A Memoir of the Llanelli Area during the War Years

 Llanelli received a visit from the Luftwaffe on one occasion when bombs were dropped on the sand dunes adjacent to the North Dock.
 The explosion broke windows of houses in the Seaside area and the resulting fire lit the sky for miles around.
 My vivid memory of that evening is of walking with my mother along Queen Victoria Road in the direction of the fire in order to join other members of the family in my grandparents' Anderson shelter.
 The realisation that my father was one of the fire-fighters tackling the blaze was a frightening thought.

 The location was in fact a camouflaged petrol dump containing a large quantity of fuel stored in metal cans beneath the dunes.
 The site of the bombing was a narrow peninsula of sand extending for half a mile from the dock to a small wooden lighthouse at the end of the breakwater.
-The Ordnance Survey map shown demonstrates how, in 1940, German intelligence had superimposed details of the dock area.
+The Ordnance Survey map shown here demonstrates how, on 24th September 1940 [a], German intelligence had superimposed details of the dock area.

 Many people who remember the events of that night seem to think that the bombs were dropped by pure chance.
 However, in view of the Germans' detailed knowledge of the area as indicated on the map, this seems to be highly unlikely.
 The most likely explanation is either that the bombers were aware of the dump and scored a direct hit or they were aiming for the docks and missed their target.